 Starting a side gig will have an impact on how you report your taxes.
 When you work as a full-time employee, your federal and state taxes are taken out of your paycheck every month and you receive a simple W2 form at the end of the year, saying how much you were paid and how much tax you paid.
 Simple.
 That won’t be the case for the income coming from your side gig.
 You’ll need to pay self-employment taxes, and you will have to do it yourself.
 If that sounds like a headache, consider it a small one.
-Once you get the hang of it, it’s a pretty straightforward process (and we explain it all here.)
+Once you get the hang of it, it’s a pretty straightforward process.
 Because here’s the reward for that small headache: when you start your side gig, you technically “open” a small business, meaning you can now categorize some of your purchases as business expenses and deduct them from your taxable income: you can’t ride for Lyft if you don’t have a smartphone and a data plan.
 So your cellphone bill and your new iPhone are now business expenses that you can deduct from your taxes, saving you money.

 Take it slow

 Building a freelancing business takes time, because it’s a lot about network and word of mouth.
 Do what you can at first.
 See what works.
 Offer competitive rates to start and slowly increase over time, with new clients.
 If this is a fun thing on the side, keep it fun, until you decide to take it to the next level.
 If you need it to pay the bills, try to find the most efficient way to make the extra cash while taking advantage of the tax reductions that can save you money when you’re self-employed.